CernVM-FS Configuration Examples

 Setup a Local Squid Server

-Otherwise, start from a standard Scientific Linux 5 Squid and adjust as follows.
+Otherwise, start from a standard Scientific Linux 5 or 6 Squid and adjust as follows.
 Browse through your /etc/squid/squid.conf and make sure the following lines appear accordingly

 If you're using ACLs, don't forget to add ACLs allow rules for the Stratum 1 servers, for example like this: